-- An RT-QuIC-positive test result strongly indicates prion disease. - If NPDPSC does not conduct autopsy analyses on an RT-QuIC-positive case, date of death data for the patient may not be available. - A number of such cases were identified in the NPDPSC database; we estimate they could account for ~20% more cases in 2020 based on the dates that NPDPSC received the samples for testing. - Proposed next step: Using the National Death Index to identify dates of death for RT-QuIC-positive cases in the NPDPSC data and then adding these cases to the appropriate years to obtain an even more accurate estimate of national prion disease incidence.
+- An RT-QuIC-positive test result strongly indicates prion disease. - If NPDPSC does not conduct autopsy analyses on an RT-QuIC-positive case, date of death data for the patient may not be available. - A number of such cases were identified in the NPDPSC database; we estimate they could account for ~20% more cases per year based on the dates that NPDPSC received the samples for testing.

-Surveillance: Young Cases (<30 years)
+Surveillance: Young Cases (<30 Years)

-- Most young cases have a genetic mutation or other risk factor (human growth hormone, vCJD) - 18 young cases 2003-2020: 8 cases per billion per year. - Only 6 were sporadic forms of prion disease: 3 sporadic CJD and 3 sporadic fatal insomnia. - The remaining 12 cases were familial (5 GSS, 2 FFI, 2 fCJD), variant CJD (2), and iatrogenic CJD (1, dura mater-associated). - Usually ≤ 1 case each year - 3 cases in 2019, 1 case in 2020 - Preliminary findings: 1 case in 2021 (sFI), 0 in 2022
+- Most young cases have a genetic mutation or other risk factor (human growth hormone, vCJD) - 20 young cases 2003-2023 - Only 8 were sporadic forms of prion disease. - The remaining 12 cases were familial (5 GSS, 2 FFI, 2 fCJD), variant CJD (2), and iatrogenic CJD (1, dura mater-associated).